ImogenWren/flat-advert/README.md

 ## Description & Photos

 The flat is a 2 bedroom 2 shower on the 3rd floor, situated at the North end of Pilrig Park, and a 5 minute walk to leith walk.
+It is carpeted and well insulated throughout the main hallway, living room and bedrooms.

 ### Bedroom
 The bedroom for let has a double bed and a decent sized cupboard/wardrobe.
 The master bathroom is spacious, with Bath and Shower facilities.